Grokzen/redisco/README.rst

     with the first item is the field name, and the second item is the error.

 unique
-    The field must be unique.
+    The field must be unique across models.
 Default is False.

 DateField and DateTimeField Options